The Roman Catholic Church

 - No 3rd parties are used.

-- They do not replace sex within a marriage.
+- They do not replace the act of sex in creating a child

 AID - not acceptable.
 AI using a donor is wrong!
 It brings a 3rd party (another man) into the marriage.